Group and Organize Stencils

 You can also take advantage of Name Sync in the Outline Panel when working with diagram or text stencils:

 When you type text into any flowchart stencil, or in the Paragraph, Heading, and Label stencils, those stencils automatically adopt that text as their name.
-This makes it east to identify specific objects in the Outline Panel, especially in complex flow and process diagrams, or within detailed designs.
+This makes it easy to identify specific objects in the Outline Panel, especially in complex flow and process diagrams, or within detailed designs.

 If you don’t want an object labelled with its text, just overwrite the auto-generated name in either the Outline Panel or the Format Panel and it will stick.